Palmarian Catholic Church: Apparitions of Our Lady of Palmar and Devotion to the Holy Face

 With the duo of Domínguez and Corral now the people most closely associated with visions at Palmar; the former the visionary stigmatist and the latter the one who wrote down, copied and distributed the information; they set about spreading the message far beyond Spain.
 The visions were translated into English, French and German languages and the newsletter, Ecos del Palmar, was published from Barcelona by supporter Jóse María Andreu Magri from 1972.
-In the early 1970s, as well as receiving donations form ordinary Catholic followers, they gained some substantial benefactors.
+In the early 1970s, as well as receiving donations from ordinary Catholic followers, they gained some substantial benefactors.
 Most notably, the Baroness de Castillo Chirel, then 90 years old, a devout Catholic woman who had been a follower of Garabandal, gave Domínguez and Corral a donation of 16 million pesatas in 1972 (worth roughly €1.8 million in 2023).
-As part of their quest to spread the message, throughout the 1970s, the duo, often joined by their ally, Carmelo Pacheco Sánchez (1948–1997), they travelled throughout Spain and Western Europe, before eventually making annual trips across the Atlantic to Latin America and the United States.
-The traffic was not all one way, as pilgrims came to visit El Palmar de Troya from many different countries in the Catholic world, with Irish people and German-speaking people (Germans, Austrians and Swiss people) being overrepresented.
+As part of their quest to spread the message, throughout the 1970s the duo travelled throughout Spain and Western Europe—often joined by their ally, Carmelo Pacheco Sánchez (1948–1997)—before eventually making annual trips across the Atlantic to Latin America and the United States.
+The traffic was not all one-way, as pilgrims came to visit El Palmar de Troya from many different countries in the Catholic world, with Irish people and German-speaking people (Germans, Austrians and Swiss people) being overrepresented.

-They went to Rome several times, first on 8 July 1970, where Clemente jumped over a barrier, avoiding Swiss Guard, to kneel before a procession of Pope Paul VI and present a letter (taken by a priest).
+They went to Rome several times, first on 8 July 1970, where Clemente jumped over a barrier, avoiding the Swiss Guard, to kneel before a procession of Pope Paul VI and present a letter (taken by a priest).
 Corral claimed later the Palmarians met with Cardinal Alfredo Ottaviani who informed Paul VI.
 Earlier, on 27 December 1969, they attempted to deliver a letter to the Spanish head of state, Francisco Franco, asking him to read a secret from God to the Spanish nation as part of his end-of-year speech.
-The duo turned up at El Pardo unannounced and ad hoc meetings were not accepted, they were instead directed to deliver the letter to his private secretariat in the Palacio de Oriente.
+The duo turned up at El Pardo unannounced and, as ad hoc meetings were not accepted, they were instead directed to deliver their letter to Franco's private secretariat in the Palacio de Oriente.
 Stopping off to pray at a Carmelite church on the way, Domínguez had a vision of the Virgin Mary who told him he had been deceived by the devil and to not deliver the letter.
 Another substantial benefactor, gained during their trips to the United States, was the business woman Marguerite Mary Paul (1921–2001) from Necedah, Wisconsin and her husband.
 By 1974 Domínguez and Corral were able to purchase the 15,000 square meter plot of land at La Alcaparroa.
 Following an alleged apparition of Jesus Christ on 30 May 1975, the devotees of Palmar were requested to construct a sanctuary at La Alcaparroa.
 Along with the money from donors, a loan was taken out from the Central Bank of Utrera in the name Francisco González, Carlos Girón and Manuel Alonso.